 Based on the 2002 Hong Kong thriller, Infernal Affairs, the aforementioned, Martin Scorsese, traded the Eastern influences for a Boston-based locale where the line between cop and crook was as murky as the waters in the harbor.

 The cat and mouse game between Leonardo DiCaprio and Matt Damon is particularly thrilling to watch unfold.
-It also speaks to an overarching theme we see in many of the best gangster films; impressionable little boys grow up and become what they see.
+It also speaks to an overarching theme we see in many of the best gangster movies; impressionable little boys grow up and become what they see.
 But in a not so simple word, their duality is what makes The Departed feel so new and unexpected.

 Donnie Brasco tells the true story of Agent Joseph Pistone who infiltrated the Bonanno crime family in the 1970s using the movie’s title as his codename.